-Updated:

 No figures are available about the tourism budget as a percentage of overall government spending due to the decentralized competences (see 2.2).
-In 2010, the national tourism administration had a budget of around EUR 55.2 mn, of which EUR 22.3 mn. were attributed for the support of SMEs (including 2 mn.
-Euros for supporting the better use of internet and e-commerce in tourism businesses) administered by the Austrian Bank for Tourism Development, EUR 24.3 mn. were attributed to the ANTO, and a further EUR 8.6 mn. was dispensed by the Ministry as means of individual subsidies for research and other projects.
-In addition, a total of EUR 67.6 mn. of the European Recovery Programme (ERP)-funds was made available for loans to SMEs in the tourism industry.
-All nine states also have their own tourism budgets and tourism development programmes.
+In 2011, the national tourism administration dispensed a budget of EUR 61.9 million.

+Of this total, EUR 29.1 million was dedicated to the financial support of SMEs, administered by the Austrian Bank for Tourism Development and subject to regular evaluation based on a range of key indicators; EUR 24.1 million was directed to the annual budget of ANTO; and EUR 8.7 million was disbursed by the Ministry in the form of individual subsidies for co-financing tourism projects.
+Also, EUR 43.4 million in European Recovery Programme (ERP) funds was made available for loans to SMEs in the tourism industry.
+In addition to the national budget, all nine 'Länder' have their own tourism budgets in order to support their specific tourism development programmes.

-The funding programmes for SMEs administered by the Austrian Bank for Tourism Development are subject to
+The funding programmes for SMEs administered by the Austrian Bank for Tourism Development are subject to a regular evaluation.
+The respective indicators are stipulated in the programme guidelines.